An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - In the process, the surrounding area becomes inflamed (red and swollen), and some healthy tissue is injured.

-The Infection Fighters.
-The primary infection-fighting units are two types of white blood cells: lymphocytes and leukocytes.
+The primary infection-fighting units are two types of white blood cells, called lymphocytes and leukocytes.

 Lymphocytes are a type of white blood cell designed to recognize foreign substances (antigens) and launch an offensive or defensive action against them.
 Lymphocytes include two subtypes known as T cells and B cells: